jpsca/jinjax/docs/motivation.md

 Mako also has `<% include %>`s with arguments, which is another way of doing components if you don't need to pass content.

-However, in the end, the network effects, my familiarity with Jinja, and a little of not-invented-here syndrome tipped the scales to write a Jinja extension.
+However, in the end, the network effects, familiarity with Jinja, and perhaps a touch of not-invented-here syndrome tipped the scales toward writing a Jinja extension instead.